bardware/sfnt2woff-1/README.md

 It would be nice to bind some functions to ruby (woff.c) and have it ready as a gem.

-You may check the original site at: [http://people.mozilla.com/~jkew/woff/] (http://people.mozilla.com/~jkew/woff/)
+You may check the original site at: [http://people.mozilla.com/~jkew/woff/](http://people.mozilla.com/~jkew/woff/) - not avail in July 2017

-We're using this and other interesting stuff at Woffable: [http://woffable.com/] (http://woffable.com/)
+~~We're using this and other interesting stuff at Woffable: [http://woffable.com/](http://woffable.com/)~~